 Don’t be racist

 It is disgusting reading reports of attacks of various types against people of Chinese origin.
-Chinese people are not carriers and the owner of that Chinese restaurant down the road is not infected, will likely never be and does not want it to spread.
-The performers of Shen Yun are not here to spread anything but entertainment.
+Chinese people are not carriers, and the owner of that Chinese restaurant down the road is not infected, will likely never be, and does not want it to spread.

-I can’t believe people are so ignorant that it needs to be said.
+I can’t believe people are so embarrassingly ignorant that it needs to be said.
 Knock it off.

 Do not overwhelm medical and emergency services

-If this gets worse and people are misusing emergency and other hospital services they will get overwhelmed and people will die.
+If this gets worse and people are misusing emergency and other hospital services, they will get overwhelmed.
+Then people will die.

 If you don’t need to see a doctor, don’t.
-If you do, please go and of course do not miss any appointments.
-Medical care doesn’t yet need to be rationed but overwhelming it will cause unbelievable harm to everyone.
+If you do, please go, and of course, do not miss any appointments.
+Medical care doesn’t yet need to be rationed, and overwhelming the hospitals will cause unbelievable harm to everyone.

 The same goes for overwhelming the 911 system, police, and fire.